lukasthaler/fastapi-oauth-examples/README.md

 # The OAuth2 authorization code flow using FastAPI
-This repository showcases two examples of how to implement the OAuth2 authorization code flow.
+This repository showcases two examples of how to implement the OAuth2 authorization code flow and one example of the OAuth2 implicit grant flow.

 The `basic` example contains the API routes needed to complete the OAuth2 authorization code flow.
 At the end, you'll be left with access and refresh tokens for the user and the scopes you requested.

 The `sessions` example expands on that with signed session cookies managed by `starlette`'s `SessionMiddleware`.
 These session cookies allow a client to authenticate using a cookie issued to them by your API service.
 Since the cookies are *signed*, you'll be able to verify if they have been tampered with (actually, `starlette` automatically does that for you, denying modified cookies a session and thus, authentication).
 This example then also showcases how to get the currently active user and how to restrict endpoints to logged-in users only.

+The `first_party` example implements the implicit grant flow.
+Please note that this flow is deprecated as of OAuth2.1.
+However, it is fine to implement this flow if you're going to be the only login authority, i.e. your users can only log in directly to your service, and you're not planning on using this as a third-party authorization provider for some other application.
+This example also showcases the use of API scopes to regulate access to endpoints.

-The examples showcased here are built as concise and straight-to-the point as possible, foregoing return models (using `pydantic`) and other advanced FastAPI features to put the spotlight on the OAuth2 flow.
+**NOTE**: The examples showcased here are built as concise and straight-to-the point as possible, foregoing return models (using `pydantic`) and other advanced FastAPI features to put the spotlight on the OAuth2 flow.
 I will highlight some more advanced concepts in the **Extending these examples** section.

 # Prerequisites
-* These examples were built and tested using Python 3.9.13, but they should also work for lower versions provided the libraries are available
+* These examples were built and tested using Python 3.9.13, but they should also work for lower versions provided the libraries are available.
 * Install the dependencies listed in `requirements.txt`.
-If you intend to run the `basic` example, you don't need to install `aiohttp`. `starlette` will be installed with `fastapi`, but I included it for clarity. `httpx` and `itsdangerous` are needed by `authlib`.
-Finally, `uvicorn` is used to serve the app.
+The different examples each require a specific subset of the included libraries, see below for details. **All examples** need the following libraries to be installed: `fastapi` (for obvious reasons), `starlette` (this library will automatically be installed with `fastapi`, but I included it for clarity), `authlib` (to handle the OAuth2 flow), `httpx` and `itsdangerous` (required for `authlib ` to properly work), `uvicorn` (to serve the app).
+Additionally, the following libraries are necessary:
+  * `basic` example: no further libraries need to be installed
+  * `sessions` example: `aiohttp` (asynchronous HTTP requests)
+  * `first_party` example: `python-jose` (JWT (Json Web Token) handling to make access tokens work), `python-multipart` (required to receive user input from a web form)

   I chose to include running the app in the respective main files for ease of demonstration, but you'll probably want to run the app from the command line using some variation of `$ uvicorn main:app` in a productive environment.
-* Your OAuth2 flow will be rejected unless you have authorized the redirect URI you request the flow to be directed to after obtaining the authorization code from the user.
+* Your OAuth2 flow for the `basic` and `sessions` examples will be rejected unless you have authorized the redirect URI you request the flow to be directed to after obtaining the authorization code from the user.
 To whitelist your endpoint, head to `https://discord.com/developers/applications/{YOUR APPLICATION ID}/oauth2/general` (if you don't have your application id at hand, go to `https://discord.com/developers/applications` and select your application, then click on OAuth2 in the left sidebar menu).
 Once there, under **Redirects**, hit the "Add another" button and enter `127.0.0.1:5000/auth` (if you have modified host, port or the endpoint name, adapt accordingly).

 # Running these examples